 How about risk?
 Do you understand the amount of risk?
 Do you understand your financial statements?
 Are you aware of risk levels in bonds and bank products?
 The answer to these questions is: you SHOULD.

 There’s an old saying: “Never risk more than you’re comfortable LOSING”.
 Once retired, it’s too late in the game to make a mistake simply because you don’t have time to recover.

 We do a risk assessment and offer only safe money solutions.
-Is it time to take a serious look at your risk levels and see if an allocation leaning more to safety and security might be in order?
+Is it time to take a serious look at your risk levels and see if an allocation leaning more toward safety and security might be in order?

 All retirement experts are stating that income is the single most critical issue facing retirees now and for the next 25 years and beyond.
 It is not how much money you have; it is how much income is available monthly.
 Income that has limitations in periods might not be the right type of income.

-The reasons are apparent: rising prices, fixed income, living longer than planned.
-Medical costs, prescription costs, gas and food prices leading the way.
+The reasons are apparent: rising prices, fixed income, and living longer than planned.
+Medical costs, prescription costs, gas, and food prices leading the way.
 Is your pension adequate?
 You can create a 2nd Pension, a pension provided by annuity products.

 Gloom & Doom?
-Fortunately, there are options, options that can remove stress and worry about living too long, options that live as long as you do.
+Fortunately, there are options, options that can remove stress and worry about living too long, and options that live as long as you do.